k Roasted Artichoke Hummus k

 • Stir in the crushed pistachios and walnuts.
 Add more olive oil and lemon juice until you have a consistency you are happy with and season well to taste.

-• If you wish, spoon the pesto back into the empty skins…and enjoy!
+• If you wish, spoon the hummus back into the empty skins…and enjoy!